NREL/OpenStudio-user-documentation/docs/next_steps/creating_your_model.md

 *Above: VRF system layout view.
 Click image to view a larger version.*

-To create your VRF system, start by dropping a terminal from the “Library” onto the drop zone.
-Then add thermal zones from “My Model.”
+To create your VRF system, start by dropping a terminal from the "Library" onto the drop zone.
+Then add thermal zones from "My Model."
 When a thermal zone is added a new VRF terminal will automatically be created.

    <a href="../../img/create_model/vrf_zoom_large.png" target="_blank">
 <img src="../../img/create_model/vrf_2.png" alt="Resized JPEG graphic" title="Click to view" border="2" width="750" height="" hspace="10" /></a>

 *Above: VRF system single system layout view.
 Click image to view a larger version.*

-Set the terminal settings by selecting the terminal and editing in the “Edit” tab on the right.
+Set the terminal settings by selecting the terminal and editing in the "Edit" tab on the right.

 More than one terminal can connect with the same zone.
 Just drag the zone to the drop area again to add another connection.